Why Choose Cedars-Sinai Marina del Rey Hospital for Prostatitis Treatment?

 Chronic bacterial prostatitis.
 The symptoms are similar to those of acute bacterial prostatitis, but not as severe and usually develop slowly and can last for a longer time.
 The symptoms are moderate and may occur after previous treatment of acute bacterial prostatitis or a UTI.
 The symptoms of chronic bacterial prostatitis may include:

-It mainly involves confirming the presence of the pathogen in the urine, testing for the presence of bacterial toxins in the blood (septicemia) or checking the emptying of the bladder.
+It mainly involves confirming the presence of the pathogen in the urine, testing for the presence of bacterial toxins in the blood (septicemia), or checking the emptying of the bladder.

-Urine analysis - the urine sample is either examined under a microscope or is used for culture of bacteria.
+Urine analysis - the urine sample is either examined under a microscope or is used for the culture of bacteria.
 The secretions from the prostrate obtained by doing a prostatic massage can also be used for examination.

 Blood examination - this is done to check the complete blood count, levels of electrolytes, blood urea nitrogen (BUN).

 Ultrasonography is used to rule out other conditions including calculi.